 - Layer yogurt and selected parfait add-ins in a small mason jar or sealable container.
 I like to do two layers each of yogurt and add-ins, as pictured.
 Top with granola.

 - Store in the refrigerator and eat within 1-2 days.
-You can also wait to add the granola until right before eating for maximum crunch, in which case the parfait should be consumed within 4 days.
+You can also wait to add the granola until the night before, or right before eating, for maximum crunch.
+In that case, the parfait should be consumed within 4 days.

 Nutrition information estimated with My Fitness Pal, using Peanut Butter Banana Crunch as an example.

 - Protein: 25g